Residential solar panels

 Gate battery ice cream container cover

-Yes, I confess it; at the end of wiring our new home, I had a surplus of red wire.
-The wire on the left really should be black.
-A simple multimeter tells you which is positive and which is negative.
+Yes, I confess it; at the end of wiring our new home, I had a surplus of red cable.
+That on the left really should be black.
+A simple multimeter tells you which is positive.

 Those two wires run directly from the solar panel, charging this small battery.
-Remember, if you use a 15 watt photo voltaic panel, or smaller, you don't need a regulator.
+Remember if you use a 15 watt photovoltaic PV or smaller, you don't need a regulator.

-Security is a problem in South Africa, so every evening I walk out to the gate and padlock it, and simultaneously remove one of those leads.
-It's not a problem except occasionally when it's raining.
-And, in the morning, when removing that padlock, I reconnect the battery wire.
+Security is a problem in South Africa, so every evening I walk out to the gate and padlock it; and simultaneously remove one of those leads.
+It's not a problem except occasionally when it is raining.
+And in the morning when removing that padlock, I reconnect the battery wire.

-Yes, take into account when deciding to go green, and putting in a solar generator, that there are some finicky details.
-I won't pretend otherwise; it's not as hassle free as power from your utility company, but so satisfying to be contributing to a greener world.
-And quite a big saving, firstly in the initial installation, and now daily power consumption.
+Yes take into account when deciding to go green and putting in a solar generator, that there are some finicky details.
+I won't pretend otherwise; it is not as hassle-free as power from your utility company but so satisfying to be contributing to a sustainable world.
+And quite a big saving, firstly in the initial installation and now daily power consumption.

 Newsletter